Lobesitdoll/mdncomp/README.md

 --------

 - Browser Compatibility Data (BCD)
+  - Shows data on command line as a table or as a shorthand list
-  - Search in APIs, CSS, HTML, HTTP, JavaScript, SVG, WebDriver and WebExtensions.
+  - Search in APIs, CSS, HTML, HTTP, JavaScript, MathML, SVG, WebDriver and WebExtensions.
   - Get status for standard, experimental and deprecated features.
-  - Show status notes, prefix status, flags and more.
+  - Show notes, prefix use, security issues, flags and more.
   - Find features using paths, wildcards, fuzzy terms or regular expressions
   - Navigate by path and branches
   - Search case (in)sensitive
-  - Show desktop and/or mobile information for the most common browsers
+  - Show desktop and/or mobile information for the most common browsers.
+  - Extended option to include other browsers and Node.js.
   - Works offline for the main data

 - Browser status
+  - List current browser versions
+  - List beta and nightly versions
   - List status and release dates per browser
   - List browsers per status

 - Additional documentation:
+  - Show a summary description for each feature (included in the dataset).
-  - Shows URL to documentation page for the feature on [MDN](https://developer.mozilla.org/).
+  - Provides the URL to the feature's documentation page on [MDN](https://developer.mozilla.org/).
-  - Can show a short description (summary) for each feature (works offline).
+  - Specification references and status (W3C, WHATWG, KHRONOS, ECMA, IETF etc.)
-  - Download and show documentation excerpt on the command line as well as cache the data.
+  - Downloads and show documentation excerpt on the command line (with built-in data cache).
-  - Open documentation links in the default browser from the command line.
+  - Open documentation link in the default browser from the command line.

-- Basic test tools:
+- Basic integrity tools:
-  - Test documentation URL status (404 missing pages, connectivity).
   - List features with missing documentation URLs

-- List to terminal as table or as shorthand formats
-- Export as SVG
-- Define permanent/often used options in a config file (can be suspended at will).
+- Define permanent/often used options in a config file (which can be suspended at will).
+- Export tables as a SVG file
 - Built-in help per option.
 - Documented with [wiki](https://github.com/epistemex/mdncomp/wiki) pages
-- Runs on Windows, Mac, Linux and other platforms where node and npm is available.
+- Cross-platform (where node and npm is available).

 Install